netsage-project/netsage-pipeline/website/docs/deploy/docker_install_advanced.md

 At https://scienceregistry.netsage.global, you can see a hand-curated list of resources (IP blocks) which are linked to the organizations, sciences, and projects that use them.
 This information is used by the Netsage pipeline to tag science-related flows.
 If you would like to see your resources or projects included, please contact us to have them added to the Registry.

+## To Use IPtables to Block Some Incoming Traffic

+In certain situations, you may want to use a firewall to block some of the traffic coming to your pipeline host so that it does not enter the docker containers.
+For example, if multiple routers must send to the same port on the host, but you only want to process flows from one of them, you can use iptables to block traffic from the those you don't want.

+With Docker, the INPUT chain in iptables is skipped and instead the FORWARDING chain is used.
+The first rule of the FORWARDING chain is to read the DOCKER-USER chain.
+This chain will contain docker rules that aren't overridden by docker.
+Rules that Docker creates are added to the DOCKER chain; do not manipulate this chain manually.

+To allow only a specific IP or network to access the containers, insert a negated rule at the top of the DOCKER-USER filter chain (or an accept then a drop all others).

 ## To Bring up Kibana and Elasticsearch Containers